 If you are unable to play certain tracks it may be that they are unsupported formats or DRM protected tracks.
 In order to check this issue, navigate to iTunes and select the track you are unable to play.
-Right Click and choose Get Info.
+Right- Click and choose Get Info.
 Under the File tab, look for Kind.
-If your song is of a unsupported type or DRM protected you will see “Protected” next to Kind.
+If your song is of an unsupported type or DRM protected you will see “Protected” next to Kind.

 When you encounter this issue of DRM protected tracks, there are a few options for you to consider.
-The first is to explore if you want to upgrade your iTunes account to subscription based iTunes Match service.
+The first is to explore if you want to upgrade your iTunes account to subscription-based iTunes Match service.

 Tunes match is a subscription service.
 It should work to convert the majority of your protected songs, but don’t expect it to be 100% perfect.
 There are plenty of articles out there explaining the correct process to delete your protected music and re-download non-protected songs without losing data.

 One easy approach to playing the grayed out songs is to check if the particular track in question was purchased by you in iTunes.
 If you had purchased the song before, then proceed to delete the song and redownload it from the purchased section in iTunes.
 This is known to have fixed many issues related to iTunes songs grayed out.
 Click on iTunes Store on the top right.
-Next click on your account and from the drop down you will find the purchased option. you can re install the song from here and test it see if it pays properly.
+Next click on your account and from the drop down you will find the purchased option. you can reinstall the song from here and test it see if it pays properly.